 Did you run out of breadcrumbs that you need for your recipe?
-Take a look at your pantry as you might just find one of these substitutes for breadcrumbs you can use instead.
-We listed below 30 alternatives, several of which would also fit within a gluten-free diet.
+Take a look at your pantry, as you might find one of these substitutes for breadcrumbs you can use instead.
+We listed below 30 alternatives.

-Breadcrumbs are crushed pieces of dried (or even fried) chunks of bread, that are available in various varieties – fresh or dried, toasted, or seasoned, coarse or fine.
+Breadcrumbs are crushed pieces of bread (or even fried) chunks, available in various varieties – fresh or dried, toasted or seasoned, coarse or fine.
 They are mainly used to add binding, crunch, or control other ingredients’ moisture in a recipe.
 But, as you will see in this article, it’s not always necessary to use bread for breadcrumbs.

 Breadcrumbs are a versatile ingredient to use in a variety of cooking methods and recipes.
 What can you use them for?

-- To add flavor and texture to fried, baked, and grilled foods.
+- Adding flavor and texture to fried, baked, and grilled foods.

-- To absorb moisture and prevent cooked food from getting too wet.
+- Absorbing moisture and preventing cooked food from getting too wet.

-- To use them as cheap filler to stretch meats (or meat substitutes).
+- Using them as a cheap filler to stretch meats (or meat substitutes).

-- To add as a crispy topping on top of casseroles, salads, and all kinds of pasta.
+- Adding them as a crispy topping on casseroles, salads, and pasta.

-- To use as a binding ingredient in meatballs, veggie balls, fritters and so on.
+- Using them as a binding ingredient in meatballs, veggie balls, and fritters.

-Owing to its versatility, there are many reasons why you may need breadcrumbs anywhere and anytime, and many reasons why you may not have any on hand!
-Why would you need a substitute then?
+Owing to its versatility, there are many reasons why you may need breadcrumbs anywhere and anytime and many reasons why you may not have any on hand!
+Why would you require a substitute?

-- The most basic reason being, if you’ve run out.
+- The most basic reason is that you’ve run out.

-- It is also a good idea to substitute breadcrumbs if you’re looking for healthier options, as store-bought breadcrumbs typically contain lots of corn syrup and sodium, along with allergens like wheat.
+- It is also a good idea to substitute breadcrumbs if you’re looking for healthier options.
+Store-bought breadcrumbs typically contain lots of corn syrup, sodium, and allergens like wheat.

-- And speaking about wheat, classic breadcrumbs are made of wheat flour bread (see more info in our “Is panko gluten-free?” article).
-Therefore, it is not suitable if you are gluten sensitive or following a gluten-free diet.
-Making your own and finding yummy alternatives for the classic ingredient is always going to be your best bet.
+- And speaking about wheat, classic breadcrumbs are made of wheat flour bread.
+Therefore, it is not suitable for a gluten-free diet.

-Your pantry is out of breadcrumbs and you need it for a recipe – what do you do?
+Your pantry is out of breadcrumbs, but the recipe calls for them – what do you do?
 Don’t worry just yet, because there are plenty of creative breadcrumbs substitutes!
-From rolled oats to chopped rice paper, there is no shortage of options for you.
-As breadcrumbs can be used for binding or for coating, we also give you an explanation of which substitutes should you choose and why?
+From rolled oats to chopped rice paper, you have no shortage of options.
+As breadcrumbs can be used for binding or coating, we also explain which substitutes you should choose and why?
 Here is our list of 30 breadcrumbs alternatives: